Meet the Humans

 Founder of Wild Beings, Eva has spent a majority of the last decade living outside in various wild locations.
 Learning and practising land-based skills such as primitive fire, natural tanning, leatherwork, animal processing/using the whole animal, weaving, natural rope making, wild foods foraging and bird identification.
 Eva has a passion for bushcraft & ancestral skills as way of life & has made these unique fields her livelihood.

 She teaches bushcraft & bush foods in schools, facilitates Earth Skills Gatherings, Rewilding Workshops, Wilderness Immersions and Women's Rewilding Gatherings through Wild Beings.
-Eva also hosts "Wild Beings Podcast".
+Eva also hosts "Wild Beings Podcast" and was a participant on SBS's survival show Alone Australia in 2024.

 To get in touch email wearewildbeings@gmail.com